mhf93/imgplyr/README.md

 ## What is IMGPLYR?

 IMGPLYR is an image slideshow player built for live use.
 Load a folder of images and play them back automatically on a timer, advance them manually at your own pace, switch between different image sets on the fly, and display them in a variety of visual styles — all without stopping the show.
+Create rhythm-based performances with the Perform Mode pattern sequencer, sync to music or metronomes, and layer effects, transitions, and multi-image layouts in real-time.

 ---